ciscoheat/superforms-web/src/routes/crud/+page.md

   return { form, users };
 }) satisfies PageServerLoad;
 ```

+In a real application, we would have used SvelteKit [route parameters](https://kit.svelte.dev/docs/routing) instead, like `/users/[id]`.

 Some simple logic is used to find the user, and detect if a 404 should be displayed.
 Then we're returning `form` as usual, but also `users`, so they can be displayed as a list.
 (Sometimes, CRUDL is used as an acronym, since listing is also fundamental to data management.)